The Persistence of Retracted Papers on Wikipedia: Discussion

 We also find that not all retractions are treated equally.
-Citations to papers retracted for high-salience reasons, such as fraud, data manipulation, or serious methodological error, are corrected significantly faster than those withdrawn for ambiguous or technical issues, like authorship disputes or duplication.
-This suggests that Wikipedia editors may prioritize fixing citations to papers that seem more serious or clearly problematic, such as those involving fraud or significant errors, while not prioritizing less severe or technical retractions.
-This editing pattern reflects a common trend in collaborative work during crises, where people focus more on problems that seem urgent or clearly defined, and are less likely to act when issues are more complex to recognize or explain \cite{twyman2017blm, keegan2013hot}.
+In the extended Cox model, we do not observe a stable average difference in correction timing by salient retraction reasons at baseline.
+However, this association is time-dependent: the reason effect increases over the risk period, indicating that differences by retraction reason become more pronounced later rather than immediately after a citation enters the risk set.
+This suggests that citations to papers retracted for more salient reasons may be increasingly likely to be corrected as time passes, consistent with a delayed sensemaking process in which ``clearer'' epistemic failures become easier to justify and act upon after the retraction has had time to circulate.
+This editing pattern reflects a common trend in collaborative work during crises, in which people focus more on problems that seem urgent or clearly defined and are less likely to act when issues are more complex to recognize or explain \cite{twyman2017blm, keegan2013hot}.

-A particularly robust finding is the role of human editorial activity.
-Articles edited by more unique contributors have their retracted citations corrected more quickly.
-This reinforces established CSCW literature on the benefits of having a larger number of active editors working on an article, which enhances content quality through diversity and redundancy \cite{halfaker2013rise, forte2012coordination}.
-However, it also highlights a structural inequality: many Wikipedia articles receive little editorial attention and thus lack the oversight necessary for timely citation repair.
-These gaps in attention create a long tail of vulnerability, where outdated or invalid knowledge objects remain visible and unchallenged.